-Compliance is checked in accordance with 5.2.2 while the equipment is still in a well-heated condition immediately following the heating test as specified in 4.5.1.
+Compliance is checked in accordance with 5.2.2 while the equipment is still in a well-heated condition immediately following the test in 4.5.1.

-If components or subassemblies are tested separately outside the equipment, they are brought to the temperature attained by that part during the heating test (e.g. by placing them in an oven) prior to performing the electric strength test.
+If components or subassemblies are tested separately outside the equipment, they are brought to the temperature attained by that part during the test in 4.5.1 (for example, by placing them in an oven) prior to performing the electric strength test.
 However, it is permitted to conduct electric strength testing of thin sheet material for SUPPLEMENTARY INSULATION OF REINFORCED INSULATION, referenced in 2.10.5.2, at room temperature.